 Condo Questionnaire Tips

-So, above we have given sellers and their Realtors a solid list that will create an awesome package for buyers.
+So, above we have given sellers and their realtors a solid list that will create an awesome package for buyers.
 Let’s face it, sellers should want to make buying their condo as easy as possible.
 One area that covers a majority of this list is the condo questionnaire form.
 Each lender has their own version, but they typically ask the same questions.
 Additionally, many associations now offer their own already completed condo questionnaire.
 This is extremely helpful.

 Completing the Condo Questionnaire

 After completing steps 1 – 5 of the condo for sale list, see if a condo questionnaire could be completed at no charge.
 If not, the seller could consider paying for one.
 That is a judgment call.
-But, even if a buyer’s lender has their own form, an already completed questionnaire would help a buyer know if the condo would be approved early on.
+But, even if a buyer’s lender has their own form, a completed questionnaire would help a buyer know if the condo would be approved early on.
 Items 6 – 9 are typically answered on this form plus other key information.

 Gathering the Condo Documentation

 Items 10 – 14 are the additional documents to include with the questionnaire.
-These items are typically very accessible from either the seller, online, or the HOA.
+These items are typically very accessible from either the seller, online or the HOA.
 But, gathering these before the listing is much better than a buyer and their lender trying to do it during the mortgage process.
 Remember our story above!
 So, obtain these items and put them in a nice package for buyers that view your condo unit.
-Furthermore, turn the condo package into a pdf so that it may be emailed.
-Keep in mind, this may be right many documents so try to make it a smaller, condensed pdf for ease of sharing.
+Furthermore, turn the condo package into a .pdf so that it may be emailed.
+Keep in mind, this may be right many documents so try to make it a smaller, condensed .pdf for ease of sharing.

 Condo Approvals – FHA, VA, and Fannie Mae

-As you can tell, mortgage lenders not only require buyer approval, but also condo approval.
+As you can tell, mortgage lenders not only require buyer approval but also condo approval.
 A possible short cut for sellers is when the condominium project is already approved with lending agencies.
 Each lending agency has its own list of approved condos.
 Yes, that means an already approved condo for sale!